How to test drive your retirement plans

 It’s critical to consider what will happen to your money, your house and your favourite things after your passing.
 Without a will, a place where all of your final wishes and instructions are written down, you have no way of influencing what happens to your assets after you die and can leave significant burden on your family to make these decisions on your behalf.

-There is some good reading we have shared with clients that address the thought process in leading up to retirement.
-Victory Lap Retirement by Mike Drak and Jonathan Chereau and How to Retire Happy, Wild and Free by Ernie J. Zelinski are two great books to get you thinking about the different elements of what retirement could look like for you.
+There is some good reading we have shared with clients that addresses the thought process in leading up to retirement.
+Victory Lap Retirement by Mike Drak and Jonathan Chevreau and How to Retire Happy, Wild and Free by Ernie J. Zelinski are two great books to get you thinking about the different elements of what retirement could look like for you.